 1. Cneoroideae Webb

-Woody; pyranochromones, (diterpenoid cneorubin; quassinoids; alkaloids [Dictyoloma]) +; schizogenous cavities 0 (+, e.g. Spathelia), oil cells commonly solitary; petiole bundle more or less cylindrical, of two opposed plates (arcuate - Bottegoa); stomata anomocytic to cyclocytic; solitary oil cells + (0), (schizogenous cavities 0); (leaves bicompound), (stipules and stipular thorns +); C valvate; A 4-5, (8-10 - Harrisonia), filaments ± flattened, with basal appendages; pollen reticulate; G (1-)3(-5); ovules (-5/carpel), apotropous or epitropous, campylotropous, micropyle endostomal, outer integument ca 2 cells across, inner integument ca 3 cells across, parietal tissue ca 5 cells across; fruit a loculicidal capsule, or the carpels opening adaxially and separating laterally and from columella, a winged drupe, or follicle; (testa multiplicative, exotestal cells large, outer walls thickened - Harrisonia); n = ?
+Woody; pyranochromones, (diterpenoid cneorubin; quassinoids; alkaloids [Dictyoloma]) +; schizogenous cavities 0 (+, e.g. Spathelia), oil cells commonly solitary; petiole bundle more or less cylindrical, of two opposed plates (arcuate - Bottegoa); stomata anomocytic to cyclocytic; solitary oil cells + (0), (schizogenous cavities 0); (leaves bicompound), (stipules and stipular thorns +); C valvate; A 4-5, (8-10 - Harrisonia), filaments ± flattened, with basal appendages; pollen reticulate; G (1-)3(-5), style with canals [Harrisonia]; ovules (-5/carpel), apotropous or epitropous, campylotropous, micropyle endostomal, outer integument ca 2 cells across, inner integument ca 3 cells across, parietal tissue 4-5 cells across, nucellar cap ca 2 cells across, hypostase +; fruit a loculicidal capsule, or the carpels opening adaxially and separating laterally and from columella, a winged drupe, or follicle; (testa multiplicative, exotestal cells large, outer walls thickened - Harrisonia); n = ?

 Synonymy: Cneoraceae Vest, Ptaeroxylaceae J.-F. Leroy, Spatheliaceae J. Agardh